Fred Sutherland in 617 Squadron, July 1943

 First wave.
 Third aircraft to attack Eder Dam.
 Mine dropped accurately causing final breach.

-Fred Sutherland was born in Peace River, Alberta, Canada in 1923.
+Frederick Edwin Sutherland was born in Peace River, Alberta, Canada on 26 February 1923, the only boy in a family of the three children of Dr Frederick Henry Sutherland and his wife, Clara.
+His father was a doctor and his mother was a nurse.
 From a young age, he had wanted to fly and had dreams of becoming a bush pilot, but the war put paid to that.
 So he joined the RCAF in 1941, as soon as he turned 18.
-After initial training he volunteered for air gunner duties
+After initial training he volunteered for air gunner duties.

 He arrived in England in 1942, and crewed up with Les Knight and his future colleagues at a training unit before they were all posted to 50 Squadron in September of that year.
 He flew on 25 operations with Knight before the whole crew volunteered to transfer to the new 617 Squadron in March 1943.